softmatterlab/deeplay/README.md

 - In the `docs` branch, delete all files except for `.gitignore` (and of course `.git`).
 - The branch should now be nearly empty, ready for the documentation setup.

-### 3. Installing Dependencies & Configuring Sphinx
+## 3. Configuring Sphinx

-You no longer need to manually create the `src` folder and populate `.rst` files yourself.
-The Python script described below will handle this step automatically for you.
-You need to perform the following steps checking out the main branch of your repo.
+You need to perform the following steps checking out the `docs` branch of your repo.

 **Install Dependencies:**